 The USRA Scholarship Awards provide college scholarship awards to students who have shown a career interest in science or engineering with an emphasis on space research or space science education.

-To be considered for any USRA Scholarship Awards, applicants must be full-time undergraduate students attending a four-year accredited college or university that offers courses leading to a degree in science or engineering.
+Applicants must be full-time undergraduate students attending a four-year accredited college or university that offers courses leading to a degree in science or engineering.
 Applicants must be within two (2) years of earning a B.S. in a field of science and engineering, including life science and science education by the time the award is received.
 Application information for the Fall 2015 awards will be available in Spring 2015.

 THE SCHOLARSHIP AWARDS